-- All students must take a qualifying examination administered by the Graduate Faculty in the graduate major program. - The purpose of the examination is to: assess whether the student is capable of conducting doctoral research based on evidence of critical thinking or other measures that the graduate faculty of the program view as important to a successful doctoral student. - The decision to pass the student on the qualifying examination must be made by the graduate faculty or a designated committee consisting of graduate faculty in the program. - The examination must be taken within three semesters (summer sessions do not count) of entry into the doctoral program. - The student must be registered as a full-time or part-time degree student for the semester (excluding summer session) in which the qualifying examination is taken.
+1. All students must complete qualifying examination administered by the Graduate Faculty in the graduate major program.

+2. The purpose of the qualifying examination is to: assess whether the student is capable of conducting doctoral work based on evidence of critical thinking or other measures that the graduate faculty of the program view as important to a successful doctoral student.

+- 3. The decision passes the student on the qualifying examination must be made by the graduate faculty or a designated committee of graduate faculty in the program. - 4.
+The qualifying examination must be taken within three semesters (summer sessions do not count) of entry into the doctoral program. - 5.
+The student must be registered as a full-time or part-time degree student for the semester (excluding summer session) in which the qualifying examination is taken.